 - jersey needles

-Note that depending on the patterns, you can choose set-in sleeves, raglan, flared... we offer a selection of sweatshirt patterns for women, men, and children in the pattern section.
+Note that depending on the patterns, you can choose set-in sleeves, raglan, flared... we offer a selection of sweatshirt patterns for women, men, and children in the patterns section.
 Feel free to take a look.
 For my part, I really like raglan sleeves for their comfort but also because I enjoy playing with contrasts between the sleeves and the body.

 For the ribbing, if you want to make the cuffs, neckline, and bottom of the sweatshirt in ribbing, count at least 50 cm or even 60 cm depending on the desired band width.
 For the sweatshirt in the article, I used 50 cm and it was just enough!